lee-dohm/stargate-rp-resources/people.md

 ## Jaffa

-A race of offshoot humans who serve the [Goa'uld](#goauld) and incubate their young in marsupial-like pouches.
+A race of offshoot humans who serve the [Goa'uld](#goauld) and incubate the Goa'uld larva, called _prim'tah_, in marsupial-like pouches.

 ## Tau'ri